kprabhat905/crud_mongo_cucumber/README.md

 That's it!
 You have now set up MongoDB locally on your Mac and created a database.
 You can start inserting data and working with collections within this database.
 Remember to secure your database properly if you plan to use it in a production environment.

+# SINGLETON PATTERN

+To create a singleton pattern for the MongoDBHelper class, you can follow these steps:

+Add a private static instance variable of the MongoDBHelper class.
+Create a private constructor to prevent external instantiation of the class.
+Add a public static method that returns the singleton instance.
+This method should check if the instance is already created and return it, or create a new instance if it doesn't exist.

 To stop the MongoDB service, you can use the following command:
 - brew services stop mongodb/brew/mongodb-community